LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

     from shapely.geometry import Point
     from fiona.crs import from_epsg

-Next we need to specify our CRS to metric system using `World Equidistant Cylindrical -projection <http://spatialreference.org/ref/esri/world-azimuthal-equidistant/>`_ where distances are represented correctly from the center longitude and latitude.
+Next we need to specify our CRS to metric system using `World Azimuthal Equidistant -projection <https://epsg.io/54032>`_ where distances are represented correctly from the center longitude and latitude.

 - Let's specify our target location to be the coordinates of Tartu (lon=26.7290 and lat=58.3780).